hashrabbit/bitcoin-guides/README.md

 > Satoshi Nakamoto, Bitcoin Creator

 ### What is Bitcoin?
-**Bitcoin** or **BTC** is an online currency that holds value in all countries and isn't controlled by banks.
-Bitcoin transactions are made instantly and securely over the Internet and have almost 0 processing fees.
+* __Bitcoin__ or __BTC__ is an online currency that holds value in all countries and isn't controlled by banks.
+* __Bitcoin__ transactions are made instantly and securely over the Internet and have almost 0 processing fees.
+* __Bitcoin__ is the internet equivalent of cash.
+Bitcoin is to cash what e-mail is to paper mail.

 [![What is Bitcoin?-YouTube](http://img.youtube.com/vi/Gc2en3nHxA4/0.jpg)](http://www.youtube.com/watch?v=Gc2en3nHxA4)

-### Why should I use Bitcoin?

 Credits
 -------